WolfStackSolutions/Reflective-DLL-Injector-x86/README.md

 Downloads encrypted shellcode into memory from a server and maps it into an x86 process without touching the disk.
 Barebones reflective loader with some extra features added over time.

+This **WILL** evade most games usermode anticheat systems, but not anything actively maintained.
+It will evade Overwatch Warden, Minecraft, Plutonium BO2, GTAV, and old Battlefield games (Punkbuster).

 ## Configuration

 Edit `Settings.h` before building: